 - RSS Feeds

 WPSymposium lets you work with the theme you have.
-You can add social features to your pages and posts using shortcodes.
+You can add features to posts and pages using shortcodes.

-If you want to drive most of your social marketing strategy from WordPress, you can.
-WordPress not only lets you publish content on your own domain, it also makes available many plugins that encourage your site visitors to share your content online on Facebook, Twitter, Pinterest, LinkedIn, etc. See the article we’ve written about WordPress social media sharing plugins and our comprehensive article series on how to automate content syndication across various social channels with WordPress.
+If you want to run most of your social marketing from WordPress, you can.
+WordPress not only lets you publish content on your own domain, it also has many plugins that encourage users to easily share your content on Twitter, Facebook, Pinterest, LinkedIn, etc. See the article we’ve written about social media sharing plugins for WordPress and our comprehensive article series on how to automatically syndicate content across social media networks with WordPress.

-Social tools and services allow you to listen to what consumers want, identify trends and new business opportunities and stay one step ahead of competitors.
+Social media tracking tools and services allow you to listen to what consumers want, identify new trends and opportunities and stay one step ahead of many competitors.

-Once you have identified new content opportunities, you can post messages individually on each of the social networks you’d like to reach, or publish these on a WordPress site that’s been configured to automatically notify your social networking sites.
+Once you have identified new content opportunities, you can post messages individually on each of the social networks you’d like to reach, or publish these on a WordPress site that’s been configured to automatically notify those social networks.

-Build Your Brand And Credibility And Showcase Your Talent
+Build And Strengthen Your Business Brand And Credibility

-Strengthening your reputation and brand, showcasing your talent, or establishing your expertise online requires commitment and a solid social marketing strategy.
+Building and strengthening your business reputation and brand, showcasing your special talents, or establishing your expertise online requires commitment and a solid social marketing strategy.

-You are trying to engage with real people online, and so your interactions must be authentic and meaningful.
-Put the needs of your audience first, and listen to their conversations to gain valuable insights.
+You are engaging with real people, and so your interactions must be meaningful and authentic.
+Focus on the needs of your target audience, and listen to their conversations for valuable insights.

-Remember, we have been given two ears and one mouth as a reminder that we are meant to do twice as much listening as talking.
-What you post and how you respond online is very important, and can make or break your reputation online.
-Everyday we hear horror stories of brands that handle a situation very poorly and end up being the subject of much scorn and derision when their response or behavior gets circulated online.
+Remember, we are born with two ears and one mouth as a reminder that we are meant to do twice as much listening as talking.
+What you post online and how you respond to comments and discussions is very important.
+Everyday we hear stories of brands that handle a customer situation very poorly and end up suffering heavy losses as soon as the online community finds out about it.

-An expertly configured WordPress website is an ideal platform for building your reputation or brand online.
-It helps you establish your authority online, showcase your talents, share great content and strategies with your customers and clients, and drive new visitors to your business.
+An expertly configured WordPress website helps you establish your authority online, share great information with your customers and clients, and drive visitors to your business.

-(You can automatically syndicate your web content on social networks with an expertly configured WordPress blog.)
+(Automate content syndication on various social media networks with an expertly configured WordPress blog.)

-Being able to listen in to social conversations allows you to reverse engineer what thought leaders and influencers in your niche are doing.
+Being able to monitor social media can help you observe and discover what authorities and influencers in your niche are doing.

 Explore Joint Venture Opportunities, Find Affiliates, Recruit Talented Staff, etc.

-It’s no secret that recruitment companies nowadays spend a lot of time researching social media and studying the profiles of individuals when looking for potential candidates to fill specific positions.
+Recruitment companies research profiles of individuals when looking for potential candidates to fill specific positions.
 As a business owner, you can do the same, and look for staff, network with other business owners, and connect with like-minded marketers and potential JV partners.
-Connecting with others through social media channels can increase your revenue, get your brand seen, and lead to new lucrative ventures.
+Using social media to explore new opportunities and joint ventures can grow your revenue, get your business seen, and lead to new lucrative ventures.

-Many businesses would love to see their content or marketing campaigns go viral.
-“Going viral,” however, is quite difficult to achieve, as it relies on many factors that you cannot control.
-Throwing loads of dollars at a clever or cute advertising is no guarantee of viral success.
-Many ridiculous memes have achieved stratospheric viral success while large brands and corporations have failed dismally.
+Most businesses would love to see their content or marketing campaigns go viral.
+“Going viral,” however, is a difficult thing to achieve, as it relies on many factors that cannot be controlled.
+Throwing loads of dollars at a marketing campaign is no guarantee of viral success.
+Many ridiculous memes have become internet viral hits while large and well-funded campaigns have failed dismally.

-In many cases, the best you can do is study and research your audience, and provide content that users will find so useful, compelling, informative or “spot-on”, that they will be naturally motivated to share with others.
+In many cases, the best you can do is know your audience well, and provide content that users in your audience will find so useful, engaging, entertaining or “spot-on”, that they will be naturally motivated to share with others.

-Some of the tools listed in the next section of this article can help your content go viral, or at least help you set up relatively inexpensive marketing campaigns.
+Some of the tools listed in Part 2 of this article can help your content go viral, or at least help you create relatively inexpensive marketing campaigns.

-We have created a free email training course that will show you how to create useful and engaging content.
-In this free course we also explore ways to create content that has the potential to go viral and help your business grow faster.
+We provide a free email training course that shows you how to create meaningful and compelling content for your readers.
+In this course we also explore many ways to create content with the potential to go viral and help your business grow faster.
 To learn more, go here or subscribe using the form below:

-Social Media Monitoring – Not Just For Big Businesses
+Social Media Monitoring – Not Just For Global Brands

-(Social Media Monitoring – Not Just For Big Businesses)
+(Social Media Monitoring – Not Just For Large Businesses)

-In general, social media monitoring can be divided into two main groups:
+Social media monitoring activities can be divided into two main groups:

 Managing Your Digital Reputation

-You have probably heard about online reputation management (ORM).
-If you haven’t, you will be hearing about it more and more as time goes on, because it is becoming increasingly more important for high profile and even general individuals and brands to track what is being said about them online – especially if what is being posted is negative.
-No doubt you’ve heard the saying that when someone has a bad experience with a product or service they will tell 10 more people about it.
+You have probably heard about online reputation management.
+If you haven’t, you will be hearing about it more and more as time goes on, because it is becoming increasingly more important for many individuals and brands to track what others are saying about them online – especially negative comments, reviews, etc..
+No doubt you’ve heard it said before that when someone has a bad experience with a product or service they tell 10 more people about it.
 Bad news travels fast.
-People or competing businesses could be posting negative material online about you or your business and if left unchecked, this can seriously damage your reputation.
+People or competing businesses could be posting negative things online about you or your business and if this goes unchecked, this can do some serious damage to your reputation.

-Originally an aspect of the services of PR companies, reputation management is now an issue that affects many businesses and individuals online.
+Originally an aspect of the work of PR firms, reputation management is now an issue that affects many companies and individuals online.

-If you or your image, name or good standing is being affected by negative material being posted online, you have to find a way of weakening the negative with positive content, or restoring consumer trust and confidence.
+If you or your brand’s image, good name or good standing is being affected by negative material being posted online, you have to find a way of defeating the negative effects with an excess of positive content, or restoring consumer trust and confidence.

-Before you can begin to stop negative things being said about you from spreading further, however, you first have to find out about it.
+Before you can do anything, however, you first have to find out about it.
 The sooner you can discover a negative comment, bad review, or misinformed opinion, the sooner you can begin to do something about it.

-That’s where social media monitoring tools come in.
-If you Google your name or your business/brand and spot a negative comment or bad review, you can then address the issue, e.g. post a response, contact the person directly, etc.
+That’s where social media monitoring tools can help you.
+If you Google your name or your business/brand name and find that a competitor has published fake reviews or customer complaints designed to discredit your business, you can then do something about it, e.g. post a response, contact the website or person directly, etc.

-Many businesses are missing out on opportunities to create happier customers and grow their business because they are not monitoring their digital reputations effectively.
+Businesses all around the world are currently missing out on opportunities to create happier customers and grow their business because they are not monitoring their online reputations effectively.

-Monitoring what is being said online extends beyond large corporations, celebrities, movie stars, famous musicians, and security agencies.
-Being able to monitor the online reputation of of an average individual is also important.
-Consider the following scenarios:
+Monitoring what is being said online extends beyond multinational brands, celebrities, movie stars, famous musicians, and security-conscious agencies.
+Being able to monitor the reputation of of an average individual is also very important.
+For example, consider these situations:

-- A former spouse in the middle of an acrimonious divorce or child custody dispute is feeling hard done by.
+- A former spouse in the middle of an acrimonious divorce or child custody battle is feeling hard done by.

 - A former employee feels disgruntled after being fired.

 - A potential employer searches online for information about you.
-They may not find anything bad, but there may not be enough good, positive things published online either to support your job application.
+They may not find anything bad, but there may not be enough good, positive things published online either to support the things you have listed in your job application.

-Even if you are just starting out, you can still create a “set and forget” social media alert system, so that if anything about you does come up online later, you can act proactively and deal with the situation in a timely manner.
+Even if you are just starting out, you can still create a “set and forget” social media alert system, so that if any conversations, comments or reviews about you do come up online, you can act proactively and respond in a timely manner.

-We’ve written an article about a simple yet effective WordPress plugin that can help you avoid the escalation of negative reviews about your business through effective user review management.
-To learn more, visit this page: Power Online Reviews – WordPress Plugin For Managing Customer Reviews
+We’ve written an article about a simple yet effective WordPress plugin that lets you legally and ethically manage your customer feedback.
+More information: Power Online Reviews – Customer Feedback Management Plugin For WordPress Users

-Regardless of which niche or industry you operate your business in, there are always new things happening.
-New apps get released, new services get launched, events get scheduled and announced online, influential people say something controversial that gets mentioned in the news, companies publish useful information, new videos are published containing fantastic tips or ideas, something outdated gets updated, something goes viral on Facebook, yesterday’s must-have new thing suddenly stops trending and gets replaced with the new “new” thing, services get discontinued, people retire, and so on.
+Regardless of what niche or industry you operate your business in, there are always new things happening.
+New apps get released, new services get launched, events get scheduled and promoted, influential people say something controversial that gets mentioned in the news, companies release useful research data, new presentations are published containing fantastic tips or ideas, something outdated gets updated and becomes relevant again, something becomes the next viral phenomenon on Facebook, yesterday’s must-have new thing suddenly stops trending and gets replaced with the new “new” thing, services get discontinued, people retire, and so on.

-All of this provides you with an endless source of new content (have you noticed how all news media agencies now incorporate a segment on what’s trending on social media?)
+All of this provides you with an endless source of new content (how many news media outlets now incorporate a segment on what’s trending on social media?)

 Social media content is topical content.
-Implementing a regular schedule of posting topical content with your useful comments or insightful opinions to your site not only can help drive more traffic to your business, but your blog or website could end up becoming an authoritative destination or resource for your niche or industry.
-People could end up referring you to others on social media, and who knows … your site or brand could even end up becoming a topical, or newsworthy source of content that others will write about and mention in their content.
+Implementing a regular schedule of posting topical content with additional useful comments or insightful opinions to your site not only can help drive more traffic to your business, but your blog or website could end up becoming an authoritative destination or resource for your niche or industry.
+People could end up referring you to others on social media, and who knows … your website or business could even end up becoming a topical, or newsworthy source of content that other people will write about and mention in their content.